ParallelMaths/parallel/pages/academy-4-week-3.md

 <input type="number" solution="360"/>

+^^^ hint id=4_1_1 marks=1
+Think about what happens to the numbers in the odd places (first, third, fifth, etc) and the even places(second, fourth, sixth, etc) separately.
+You can then focus on two separate lists, that taken together give the list in the question.
+^^^

 ---

 It will be useful to think about our list as being made up of two other lists.
 We can look at the odd placed numbers and the even placed number separately.